The Book of Knight

 “Yeah, man, if I could get some phone time, that would be really helpful,” I say, realizing he may be right about the whole commissary thing.

-“K, after rack-in I’ll show you how it works and you can use a fifteen-minute call,” he says like it’s no big deal.
+“K, after rack-in I’ll show you how it works and you can use my account for a fifteen-minute call.”

 “Thanks.
-Can we not order sweatshirts or sweatpants here?
-I don’t see anyone with any and I’ve been wondering why,” I say, feeling colder just talking about it.
+Can we order sweatshirts or sweatpants here?
+I don’t see anyone wearing anything but these uniforms and I’ve been wondering why,” I feel colder just talking about it.

 “Bro.
-This is a hateful place; you can’t get anything here.
+This is a hateful place, you can’t get anything in here.
 Not even an extra pair of socks.
-The only reason you see me with an extra pair is ’cause when we do clothing changeout I hide a pair under my sheet.
-Pretty easy to do — I’ll show you tomorrow night,” he tells me, excited for a chance to show off his criminal prowess.
+The only reason you see me with an extra pair is 'cause when we do clothing changeout, I hide a pair under my sheet.
+Pretty easy to do — I’ll show you tomorrow night,” he seems excited for a chance to show off his criminal prowess.

 “Dude, thank you.
-I don’t know this world at all and it’s almost overwhelming.
-But I appreciate your help so much; when I get money on my books I’ll pay you back, I swear.”
+I don’t know this world at all and it’s overwhelming at times.
+But I really appreciate your help.
+When I get money on my account I’ll pay you back, I swear.”
 I mean every word.

 “Nah, don’t worry about it, bro, I know what it’s like.
 But hey, if you want, you can give me one of those pink houses you got.
 They gave you the good stuff.
 You can crush those up and snort 'em.
-Kind of feels like crack but lasts longer.
-They don’t give those out very often anymore, so don’t let other people know you have 'em or everyone will be asking you for some.”
-He says then reflexively looks out the cell window into the section.
+Kind of feels like clear, but lasts longer.
+They don’t give those out very often anymore, so don’t let other people know you have 'em or everyone will be asking you for some,” reflexively he looks out of the cell window and into the section.

-I'm noticing there is a constant state of subtle paranoia most everyone shares here.
+I'm noticing there is a constant state of subtle paranoia most everyone shares in here.

 “Sure, man, no problem.
 Here.”
 I reach into my box to pull out my package of pills.